-Another contribution is the insight into the effect of the intra-block correlation on algorithms' performance.
-We find the effect of the intra-block correlation on algorithmic performance is quite different from the effect of the temporal correlation \cite{Zhilin2011c}.
+Another contribution is the finding of the effect of intra-block correlation on algorithms' performance.
+We find the effect of intra-block correlation is quite different from the effect of temporal correlation in an MMV model \cite{Zhilin2011c}.
 This is interesting, since an MMV model can be viewed as a special case of a block sparse model and temporal correlation in an MMV model corresponds to intra-block correlation in a block sparse model.

 The third contribution is the development of a simple approximate model and corresponding algorithms to solve the problem when the block partition is entirely unknown.
 These algorithms are effective especially in noisy environments.